BrightDrop: Products

 BrightDrop's first two products are the Zevo 600 electric van and Trace electric pallet.
 The Zevo 600 is powered by GM's Ultium battery platform and is purpose-built for the delivery of goods and services over long distances.
 It has a built-in security system and a range of 250 miles per charge.
 Its name is a play on its 600 cubic feet of cargo space.

 The BrightDrop Trace can carry up to 23 cubic feet and 200 pounds.
 It has a built-in electric motor to move at a speed of up to 3 miles per hour, adjusting to the walking speed of its operator.
 It helps delivery workers move goods over short distances, like from a van to a customer's front door.
 It has adjustable shelves and doors that can be remotely locked and unlocked.
 In a pilot program with FedEx, couriers were able to handle 25% more packages per day with the Trace and experienced less physical strain.

 The company also has a cloud-based software platform accessible by web or mobile app.
 Its software can monitor vehicle locations and battery charges, manage vehicles remotely, predict maintenance needs, and optimize routes.

 A smaller version of BrightDrop's van, to be called the Zevo 400, will be built at the CAMI Assembly Plant in Ingersoll, Canada from 2023, with the first models going to the fleet of Verizon.

 Operations

-BrightDrop is developing electric vans, related hardware, support services and software for use by commercial delivery firms.
-It is part of a larger initiative at GM to have an all-electric lineup of vehicles by 2035.
-BrightDrop's first customer is FedEx, which placed an initial order for 500 Zevo 600 vehicles.
-Merchants Fleet, a fleet management company, is slated to purchase an additional 12,600 Zevo 600s starting in 2023.
+BrightDrop developed electric vans, related hardware, support services and software for use by commercial delivery firms.
+It was part of a larger initiative at GM to have an all-electric lineup of vehicles by 2035.

-GM's CAMI Assembly Plant in Ingersoll, Ontario, will manufacture the Zevo 600, making it Canada's first large-scale auto plant converted to produce electric delivery vehicles.
-GM stated that it invested $2 billion converting the plant to a state of the art EV manufacturing facility.
-Canadian Prime Minister Justin Trudeau and Ontario Premier Doug Ford attended the opening of the plant in December, 2022.